Define Interfaces of Model Components

 Simulink.Bus object, the interface requires data for the entire

 To access an element from an input bus, use an In Bus Element block.
 To create an output bus, use Out Bus Element blocks.
-For more information, see Simplify Subsystem and Model Interfaces with Buses.
+For more information, see Simplify Subsystem and Model Interfaces with Bus Element Ports.

-How you implement buses at an interface depends on your modeling requirements.
+How you implement buses at an interface depends on your requirements.

 |Package signals or parameters into structures that correspond to a

 struct type definition that your external C code

 |Import the type as a bus object and use the object as a data type for buses and

 MATLAB® structures.
 To create the object, use the

 Explicitly control the scope of data for your components with global and nonglobal parameters.

 Global parameters — A common approach in the automotive world is to completely separate parameter storage from model storage.
 The parameters for a model come from a database of calibration data, and the specific calibration file used becomes part of the configuration.
 The calibration data is treated as global data, and resides in the base MATLAB workspace.
 You can migrate base workspace data to a data dictionary for more control.